 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 A statement for the governmental fund is presented.
+The Town has no fiduciary funds to report.
 The emphasis of fund financial statements is on major governmental funds.